Carers & coronavirus

 If you are providing essential care, it is vital to stop and self-isolate if you start having symptoms of COVID-19 – these include a loss of smell and taste or the more commonly known symptoms of a persistent cough or fever.

 In Northern Ireland, specific guidance for unpaid carers can be found on this health-ni-gov.uk page.
+A new ID card has been launched to support carers – find out more here.

 Click on the links below for further information on: